Folic acid awareness influences supplement use before pregnancy

 Cell growth is significantly influenced by folic acid.
 Additionally, folic acid supplement use before pregnancy has been linked to reduced odds of developing NTDs, defined as congenital malformations that occur when the neural tube is unable to properly close.
-This has led folic acid supplementation to be recommended during pregnancy for over 20 years.2
+This has led folic acid supplementation to be recommended during pregnancy for more than 20 years.2

 “However, awareness of the recommendation to take folic acid to prevent NTDs remains insufficient, particularly among women who have never been pregnant,” wrote investigators.1